 Although this is a good baseline level to aim for to maintain a healthy lifestyle, if you’re on a weight loss mission, you may find this isn’t enough to start seeing the progress you want to achieve.

 So how many days a week should you work out to lose weight?
+How much exercise is required to lose weight?

 We hate to disappoint, but there’s no simple answer to this question.
 The amount of time you should spend in the gym is determined by a number of different factors.